stackbuilders/tutorials/tutorials/haskell/hspec-golden-test-tutorial/tutorial.md

 #### JSON Golden Test

 Until now we have managed components that returns strings only, but what if our return type is different like a ByteString or Text?
-For example, lets analize our Json.hs module ```encodeCountries``` function.
+For example, lets analize the `encodeCountries` function in the `Json.hs` module.

 ```Haskell
 encodeCountries :: [Country] -> ByteString
 encodeCountries = encode
 ```

-This function returns a ByteString, that means that if we try to assert the output with our ```defaultGolden``` function,
+This function returns a ByteString, that means that if we try to assert the output with our `defaultGolden` function,

 ``` Haskell
   describe "encodeCountries" $ do